 The admissions process will differ according to the year group you are applying for entry into.
 To check which year group your child would be eligible for, please visit our Which school, which year? page.

 We hope that the information on our website will give you an insight into what life is like at St. Paul’s.
 You can find specific information on our curriculum for each section of the school in the curriculum and school section of our website.
-If you are interested in finding out more, and are interested in the possibility of a place for your child at St. Paul’s School, we invite you to fill out the admissions enquiry form.
+If you are interested in finding out more, and are interested in the possibility of a place for your child at St. Paul’s School, we invite you to fill out the open morning registration form.
 When filling out the form, you will have the opportunity to sign up to an open morning.
-The enquiry form is not an application form.
+The form is not an application form.
 It is a first point of contact between you and the school, so that the school knows who to expect on each open morning.

 At this point, if there is a place available, your child will be assessed with tasks and interviews of differing length and style, depending on age.
 These are not subject specific but measure each child’s cognitive ability in a range of skills and are standardised for age.
 They cover verbal and quantitative reasoning skills.

 Alongside this test, applicants may sit an English paper to assess literacy and competence in written and spoken English.
 These tests are, in our experience, an excellent way to assess academic potential.
 Because children come to us from a wide range of schools and indeed, from different educational systems around the world, candidates are not required to be prepared for the tests in a specific way.
 The results of the tests are valid for the admission point immediately after the assessment only.
 Admissions points are in August and January each academic year.